-83. Although there may be some question as to the status of the other costs in this section, the \$7,000 of duplicated insurance broker services is clearly not an out-of-period cost.
+86. Although there may be some question as to the status of the other costs in this section, the \$7,000 of duplicated insurance broker services is clearly not an out-of-period cost.
 In a difficult insurance market, Petitioner had to expend funds for two insurance brokers.
 These costs were reasonable and incurred for services performed during the subject cost-reporting year.

-84. The Plan, CMS Pub.
+- 87. The Plan, CMS Pub.
 15-1, and GAAP require Petitioner to use the accrual method of accounting.
-The Department of the Treasury offers a brief explanation of this method of accounting for income and expense items:

-Accrual method.
-(A) Generally, under (ii) an accrual method, income is to be included for the taxable year when all the events have occurred that fix the right to receive the income and the amount of the income can be determined with reasonable accuracy.
+The Department of the Treasury offers a brief explanation of this method of accounting for income and expense items: - (ii) Accrual method.
+(A) Generally, under an accrual method, income is to be included for the taxable year when all the events have occurred that fix the right to receive the income and the amount of the income can be determined with reasonable accuracy.
 Under such a method, a liability is incurred, and generally is taken into account for Federal income tax purposes, in the taxable year in which all the events have occurred that establish the fact of the liability, the amount of the liability can be determined with reasonable accuracy, and economic performance has occurred with respect to the liability.

-26 C.F.R. § 1.446-1(c)(1)(ii).
+26 CFR \$1.446-1(c)(1)(ii).

-85. All but one of the cost items at issue here raise the question of the integrity of the cost-reporting year for an accrual-basis provider.
-For the reasons noted in the Findings of Fact, none of these cost items is not large enough to affect in any meaningful way the determination of Petitioner's per diem rate for the subject cost-reporting year or an adjoining costreporting year.

-86. Another issue is fairness or estoppel.
-Timely compliance auditing might have allowed Petitioner to restate these items in the cost-reporting year in which they accrued, if different from the subject cost-reporting year.
+- 88. All but one of the cost items at issue here raise the question of the integrity of the cost-reporting year for an accrual-basis provider.
+For the reasons noted in the Findings of Fact, none of these cost items is not large enough to affect in any meaningful way the determination of any of Petitioner's per diem rates for the subject cost-reporting year or an adjoining cost-reporting year. - 89.
+Another issue is fairness or estoppel.
+Timely compliance auditing might have allowed Petitioner to restate these items in the cost-reporting year in which they accrued, if different from the subject cost-reporting year, and increase the affected per diem rates accordingly.

-87. Even if materiality and fairness did not preclude a finding of overpayment of these costs, accounting and auditing principles permit their allowance in the subject cost-reporting year.
+90. Even if materiality and fairness did not preclude a finding of unallowability of these costs, accounting and auditing principles permit their allowance in the subject cost-reporting year.
 A rule of reason applies to GAAP and tax accounting.
 CMS Pub.
 15-1 alludes to this rule of reason in its treatment of discounts, allowances, refunds, and rebates that are provided after the cost-reporting year of the transaction to which the adjustment pertains.
 CMS Pub.
 15-1, § 804 provides in part: